 How long does a typical visit take?

-It depends on the person and situation, but usually a new patient takes about 10 minutes after the paperwork is done.
-Once the paperwork is complete a detailed history and exam will be performed by the Doctor and address any questions or concerns the patient may have.
+It depends on the person and situation, but usually a new patient takes about 10 minutes (plus additional time for paperwork).
+The visit will include a detailed history analysis and exam performed by the licensed chiropractor, who will address any questions or concerns.

 Is it $25 the first time only?

-No, every visit is $25, no matter how many times you come in.
-There’s no contracts or hidden fees forcing you into unnecessary care.
+Every visit is only $25, no matter how many times you come in.
+There are no contracts or hidden fees forcing you into unnecessary care.

 Do you do an exam?

-We do an exam, consultation, and report of findings on every new patient, and follow up exams at the appropriate times for existing patients.
-This is as complete as it would be in any other office.
+We do an exam, consultation and report of findings on every new patient, as well as follow up exams at the appropriate times for existing patients.
+We go to great lengths to provide the most thorough care possible for each patient.

 Don’t you need to take X-rays?

-X-rays have not been shown to add in the effectiveness of a chiropractic treatment.
+X-rays have not been shown to add to the effectiveness of a chiropractic treatment.
 Diagnostic imaging can be imperative if a fracture is suspected.
 More extensive imaging is required if the patient has a history or symptoms of a more sinister pathology, such as cancer.
-If this is the case the chiropractor is trained to make the necessary referral.
+If this is the case, the chiropractor is trained to make the necessary referral.

 Why doesn’t Chiro Now accept insurance?